DoleTM/Web-Scrape/README.md

 ```
 ## Deployment

-* [Web-Scrape](https://infinite-bastion-71270.herokuapp.com/) - See the working by clicking the link
+* [Web-Scrape](https://infinite-bastion-71270.herokuapp.com/) - Checkout the deployed site by clicking the link

 ## Built With